isomerpages/moe-asrjc/news/college-events/_posts/2020-03-24-post-A Level Stories Class of 2019: Tenacity: Loh Zhen Ling, Vanessa.md

 Yet, Vanessa was not one to succumb to the ailment.
 On the contrary, she was tenacious and persevered every step of the way.
 She found strength from the unwavering encouragement of her friends and family throughout the recovery period.
 Upon returning to college, her teachers also helped support her in the transition back to school, and in preparation for the A-Levels.

-Vanessa eventually performed very commendably, obtaining 84 rank points in the 2019 A-Level Examinations.
-Having benefitted from the care of the doctors and nurses throughout her time in hospital, she feels an obligation to give back in the healthcare sector, and intends to pursue a career in the sector, pursuing her particular interest in pharmacy.
+Vanessa eventually performed very commendably, obtaining 84 rank points in the 2019 A-Level Examinations. &nbsp;Having benefitted from the care of the doctors and nurses throughout her time in hospital, she feels an obligation to give back in the healthcare sector, and intends to pursue a career in the sector, pursuing her particular interest in pharmacy.